-EDU 499 Diné Education Seminar (1)
+EDU 499 Diné Education Seminar (2)

-Prerequisite: Acceptance in the BA Elementary Education Program.
-Successful completion of all courses except EDU 498.
+Prerequisite: Acceptance into the BA Elementary Education program and successful completion of all BAEE courses except EDU 496 and EDU 498.

 This is a capstone course in which pre-service teachers reflect upon their experiences in student teaching and review their commitment to a career in Elementary Education.
 During this semester, the pre-service teachers, as cohort members, will share their experiences in schools-lessons learned, current dilemmas, and joys experienced.
 Pre-service teachers will create, complete, and present a professional portfolio.
 They will also conclude preparation for the AEPA Professional and Subject Matter standards exams and show completion of or a scheduled date for taking the exam.